Grant for Rare Pulmonary Conditions - Call open

 • The grant supports small-scale, exploratory studies aimed at testing novel ideas and paving the way for larger research projects

-• Applicants should outline long-term research plans if the pilot yield useful results
+• Applicants should outline long-term research plans building on the anticipated outcomes of the pilot

 • Maximum funding: 50,000 euro (smaller amounts possible)